yashvardhancn44/yashvardhancn44/README.md

 # Welcome to My GitHub!

 ## About Me
 👋 Hi, I'm Yashvardhan!
-I'm a passionate software developer with experience in building dynamic full-stack web applications and real-time data systems.
-My core stack includes React, Node.js, Express, and MongoDB, and I have a deep interest in Kafka, Python, and PostgreSQL for data engineering.
+I'm a passionate software developer with experience in full-stack web, big data, machine learning, and cloud technologies.
+My core stack includes React, Java, Spring Boot, Python, Node.js, Kafka, Express, and MongoDB, and I have a deep interest in Kafka, Python, and PostgreSQL for data engineering.
 I love solving complex problems and thrive in collaborative environments where I can learn from others and contribute to impactful projects. 💻

 During my journey as a software engineer at Cisco, I developed a Kafka consumer to streamline the retrieval of over 1 million data records, optimizing processes and saving both time and resources.
-Additionally, I created a React-based frontend dashboard for real-time analytics, solidifying my passion for building scalable, efficient solutions. 🚀
+Additionally, I created a React-based frontend dashboard for real-time analytics, Worked on the backend development of a Invoice processing system using Java, Spring Boot, JPA, JDBC and PostgreSQL which handled sequential and parallel approvals of Bills, solidifying my passion for building scalable, efficient solutions. 🚀

 I'm always excited to explore new technologies and continuously improve my skill set.
 When I'm not coding, you might find me diving into research projects or playing basketball 🏀.